kubocd/kubocd-doc/docs/user-guide/170-context-and-config.md

 Following the logic from the previous chapter, it becomes clear that the cluster’s global context should be included in every `Release`.
 From there, the idea of defining a default context naturally follows.

+And this default context should be defined in a global configuration.

+## Config resource

 Unlike most Kubernetes applications that store configuration in a `ConfigMap`, KuboCD uses a dedicated Custom Resource for this purpose:

 ``` { .bash .copy }